merrychrishna/mupen64plusStandalone351p351elec/README.md

 Drag the extracted folder called ```mupen64plusINSTALL``` from your PC to the folder called ```STORAGE``` in 351elec

-Use Putty to SSH into your andbernic 351p.
+Use Putty to SSH into your anbernic 351p.

 Input your IP address of your anbernic 351p.